 Elizabeth Maass Phipps writes: “Sending good wishes to all my classmates.
 I’ve been residing in California for 65 years and I’m still going semi-strong.
 I enjoy the company of my four children, five grandchildren.”

-Joanne Kunz White writes: “I’m living in a senior place called Echo Ridge.
+Joanne Kunz White writes: “I’m living in a senior place.
 Don’t have to cook or clean anymore.”

 Natalie Johnson Walls writes: “I enjoyed notes and pictures from classmates who had attended the class reunion last May.”

 Jane Fulton Street writes: “I’m writing from my trailer at the Martha’s Vineyard Family Campground.
 This is my 20th summer at this particular campground, having had to move here after 18 summers at the closed Webb’s Camping areas.
 My lifestyle is called affordable living on Martha’s Vineyard.
 I returned in the fall to my home of 52 years in Hingham, Massachusetts, and have to really connect with Connie Del Gizzi who has ‘set up camp’ in Hingham.
 For now, good health, good times to all—and pray for good weather.”

 Mordecai Rosenfeld self-published a new collection of essays, Mozart as Lawbreaker: Humorous Essays: Autobiographical, About The Law, and About Poetry.
 It is his fifth book.
 He writes: “I also now use a cane (for balance, not as a prop à la Charlie Chaplin), and added a mustache (but not sure about keeping it).”